Litigation Strategy | Online Course | 2026

 - Practice Directives: A short discussion on how to comply with practice directives`.
 Where to find them and which directives are suitable for your practice outside of Gauteng.

 - Rule 41A: Purpose of the Rule | How to achieve actual compliance | Notices, how to use and how to reply | The Mediation processes | Costs | There must be actual compliance with the rule.
 We deal with the new mediation protocols in Gauteng and how to apply for a trial date.
+The impact on contingency cases.

-- Issues of relevance, admissibility and prospects of success.
+- How to Obtain the Available Facts.
+When to obtain all the material facts.
+Issues of relevance, admissibility and prospects of success.
 How to conduct risk assessments.
 What happens before you commence proceedings?
 The value of weighing the probabilities at an early stage.

 - Understanding the issues: Analysis of pleadings | Pleading a version | How to work out the issues between the parties.
 What amounts to facta probanda (the material facts as pleaded) and how do you discharge the burden of proof.
 What do judges expect to find in your pleadings and how to present it in a manner that is persuasive.
+How to include summary judgement (rule 32) in your strategy as plaintiff or defendant.

 - Sequencing: How to sequence facts and documents | How to prepare chronology of documents | How to use chronology documents effectively.
 Using sequencing to develop each stage of your preparation.
 How can sequencing the facts assist your witnesses?